Arnyroid/Frenchify-NeuroTranslate/README.md

 ## Parallelization during Model Training

 In this project, we have leveraged the power of parallelization using TensorFlow's `CentralStorageStrategy`.
 This strategy allows for efficient distribution of computational tasks, resulting in faster training times and improved model performance.
-By parallelizing the training process, we have significantly enhanced the scalability and training efficiency of the Bi-Directional LSTM model.
+By parallelizing the training process, I have significantly enhanced the scalability and training efficiency of the Bi-Directional LSTM model.

 The use of `CentralStorageStrategy` ensures that the available resources are utilized optimally, making this project suitable for large datasets and complex deep learning models.

 ## Evaluation

 The model's performance is evaluated on a test dataset.
 The accuracy of the translation can be measured by comparing predicted translations to the actual translations.

-## Usage

-To use this model for translation, you can follow the code provided in the script.
-You can load the pre-trained model and make predictions on your own English text.

 ## Contributing